zk-phi/preact-web-components/Readme.md

 ### `adoptedStyleSheets`

-Use this parameter to attach styles to the ShadowDOM.
+Use this parameter to attach CSS objects to the ShadowDOM.

 This may especially be powerful when you want to reuse the same CSS in many components (like reset CSS), with minimal overheads.

 Value must be an array of `CSSStyleSheet`.

-There's an utility function `instantiateStyleSheet` to instantiate `CSSStyleSheet`.
+There's a helper function `instantiateStyleSheet` to instantiate `CSSStyleSheet`.

 ### `slots`

-Use this parameter to accept DOM elements as arguments to the Custom Element.
+Use this parameter to create slots and pass to the Preact component as `ComponentChildren`.

 For an example, when you have a component like this: